 Sometimes the Driver and Vehicle Standards Agency (DVSA) has to cancel or stop driving tests because of bad weather, vehicle problems or other reasons.

 Your test will usually be automatically rebooked for you at no further cost if it’s cancelled by DVSA.

-Practical riding tests aren’t held in dangerous weather conditions, for example when the roads are icy or if there is flooding, high winds or thick fog.
+Practical driving tests aren’t held in dangerous weather conditions, for example when the roads are icy or if there is flooding, high winds or thick fog.

 Call your test centre if there is snow or ice in your local area on the day of your test.